 I also got super hard core into cooking.
 I love food!!!
 I love cooking food and baking.
 What was interesting was that I began to love the feeling I had when I cooked food for people and they enjoyed it more than the act of creating a song and releasing it.
 I wrote a blog post about my observations that delves deeper into some of my feelings if you want to read it (click here).

 Jem and I got involved with some local entrepreneurs and are continuing to see how we can delve into business here in Uganda as we learn the ropes of our new country.
 A secret passion of mine for years has been the web space.
 I got the bug when I lived in the San Francisco Bay area and websites were a 'new thing'.
 I've always kept up with the latest web development technology as I've been able to and pretty much every website you have seen for natalie-brown.com was designed by me!
 I started a business some years ago with Jeremy and the help of some friends offering website design/development and graphic design services.
 As we have done projects over the years, I have realized I wanted to do something a bit more niche oriented to do with female entrepreneurs.
-I am working on a new project/service called Webgyrl that I hope to launch before summer 2017 to serve this niche.
+I am working on a new project/service called Webgyrl that I hope to launch before the end of 2017 to serve this niche.